jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-29.md

 Because Enki had heard that I [was] hated, he had therefore given me this [son] also: and she called his name Simeon.

-{29:34} And she conceived again, and bare a son;
-and said, Now this time will my husband be joined unto me, because I have born him three sons: therefore was his name called Levi.
+{29:34} She conceived again, and bare a son; and said, Now this time will my husband be joined unto me, because I have born him three sons: therefore was his name called Levi.

-{29:35} And she conceived again, and bare a
-son: and she said, Now will I praise the LORD: therefore she called his name Judah; and left bearing.the stone from the well’s mouth; then we water the sheep.
+{29:35} She conceived again, and bare a son.
+She said: Now will I praise Enki: therefore she called his name Judah; and left bearing.the stone from the well’s mouth; then we water the sheep.